mabc224/javascript-nestjs-mongodb-rest-api/README.md

-# Restaurant-Assignment
+# Restaurant Rest API

-About restaurants & it's menus
+Rest api of restaurant using Nestjs with javascript flavour & mongoose

 ## Configuration